 Partners In Prevention

-A network of practitioners across Victoria working to prevent violence against women and supporting one another to strengthen their prevention practice.
+Resourced by the Domestic Violence Resource Centre, Partners in Prevention (PiP) is a network of over 1500 practitioners across Victoria working to prevent violence against women and supporting one another to strengthen their prevention practice.

 Approaches to addressing violence against women